-Measurement and recognition of ECL
+Measurement and recognition of expected credit losses

 The measurement of ECL is a function of the probability of default, loss given default (i.e. the magnitude of the loss if there is a default) and the exposure at default.
 The assessment of the probability of default and loss given default is based on historical data adjusted by forward-looking information.